evilchili/linernotes-dot-club-docs/draft/server_rules.md

 - suspend your account; and
 - inform your instance's Moderation Team.

-**If another instance explicitly or implicitly enables the posting of *Prohibited Content***, we will:
+**If another instance fails to actively moderate the posting of *Prohibited Content* via weak moderation**, we will:

 - silence the instance

-**If another instance explicitly or implicitly promotes hate speech or enables harassment of others**, we will:
+**If another instance explicitly or implicitly enables the posting of *Prohibited Content* or enables harassment, trolling, doxxing, and so on**, we will:

 - block (defederate from) the instance